rloutlaw/JavaSDKDocs/outlawSDKDocs/create-vm-in-parallel.md

     System.out.println(virtualMachine.id());
 }

 // call createdRelatedResource(key) to get the resources used to define the virtual machines.
-You need to save
-// key String at the time you define the Creatble to use CreatedResources for (String publicIpCreatableKey : publicIpCreatableKeys) {
+// Save the key at the time you define the Creatable to use CreatedResources like this for (String publicIpCreatableKey : publicIpCreatableKeys) {
-    PublicIPAddress pip = (PublicIPAddress) virtualMachines.createdRelatedResource(publicIpCreatableKey);
+    PublicIPAddress pip =
+         (PublicIPAddress) virtualMachines.createdRelatedResource(publicIpCreatableKey);
 }
 ```